 Tapping the bottom sub-dial will toggle your phone between normal and vibrate-only notifications modes if you are using the WM Phone Notification Toggle app (available on Google Play).
 Otherwise it will toggle the display between normal and all black.

-In Stopwatch mode tapping the bottom sub-dial starts or stops and tapping the center resets.
+In Stopwatch mode tapping the bottom sub-dial starts or stops and tapping the center resets or splits.
+Tapping anywhere else on the face returns to the normal time mode.

 The Settings1 and Settings2 modes allow you to customize the face.
 You can control which information is displayed.
 You can also change the colors of the foreground and background.
 Note that changing the background color also sets a compatible foreground color, so you will want to set the background color first and then modify the foreground color setting.